formerhatman/DPV_Toolkit/README.md

 *Ar40_H4_500A_Sinplex_071220.prt*.

-In fact, you're so beautifully organized that you use that same format for all your data points:
+In fact, you're so beautifully organized that you use that same format for all your data files, even across projects:

 *Argon_Hydrogen_Current_Sinplex_Date*.